 Pima Community College students with a current photo identification card may check out materials at any library.
+A Pima photo ID card is also required for use of reserve materials.
 ID cards are available for a fee at the time of registration, or as needed during the year.
 Check at the campus of your choice to find the location of photo ID production.
 A Special Borrower Card may be granted to library patrons who are not registered as students.
-The library loan period is for two weeks.
-Special loan periods are available for faculty and Honors Program students.
+The library loan period is for three weeks.
+Special loan periods are available for faculty, staff, and Honors Program students.

 Grades, transcripts, diplomas, and registration privileges or any combination thereof are withheld for any student or former student who is charged with the possession of overdue library materials.

-Lost library materials may be paid for at their replacement cost plus a nonrefundable processing fee of \$10.00 per item.
+Lost library materials may be paid for at their replacement cost plus a non-refundable processing fee of \$10.00 per item.